 West Windsor, NJ - The Rockland youth rowing team opened the 2017 sprint season on Sunday at the Mercer Sprints/ISA Sculling Championships where the boys varsity lightweight double won bronze.
 The 2,000 meter course conditions were flat for the singles races, but the wind touched down and created a slight crosshead for the remaining races.

 Alexander Arcasoy (Northern Highlands/Northeastern) raced in the boy's varsity single against strong opponents.
 "I was able to throw in a few extra power tens," said Arcasoy who had an aggressive race, but dropped a close gap of less than two seconds to advance to the finals.
-"I'm personally hoping to improve much more before qualifiers and I think that this race was an eye opener to how far we all have come but also how far we still have to go to be the best we can.
-Hopefully more success will come of future races."
+"I'm personally hoping to improve much more before qualifiers and I think that this race was an eye opener to how far we all have come but also how far we still have to go to be the best we can."

 Novice rowers Vanessa Even-Chen (Ramapo 2019) and Gabriele Welp (IHA 2019) made their 2k racing debut in the varsity lightweight double and raced back to back in the second varsity double.
 "Mercer was a great first race for Vanessa and me," said Welp who felt they held their own.
 "We really kept our place and added to the competition."
 They placed fourth in each event.
 "I thought they did great," Boyd said.
 "They are relatively young and were up against more experienced competition.
 They took a big step forward as a far as their confidence goes and showing us at what level they can race.
 We can look forward to them developing and they will be a fun duo to watch."

-Boyd was happy with what she saw from the varsity boys lightweight double of Dilan Lakhani (Clarkstown 2018) and Alex Bondorowsky (Northern Highlands 2019) who won bronze.
-"They put together a solid race and demonstrated the work and improvements we made in practice.
-They rowed a time that was about what I thought they were capable of rowing for this point in the season.
-We're still a little off pace for the Mid-Atlantic Championships, but we're getting there."
+The varsity boys lightweight double of Dilan Lakhani (Clarkstown 2018) and Alex Bondorowsky (Northern Highlands 2019) won bronze.
+"They put together a solid race and demonstrated the work and improvements we made in practice," said Boyd.

 "A huge thanks to PNRA/Mercer for hosting and great competition," Boyd said.
 "The regatta provided an early season measure for how we compare to the teams we will race later on.
 We are looking forward to the next three weeks and taking a few more steps forward before the Mid-Atlantic Championships."